multunus/dashboard-clj/docs/setting-up-dashboards.md

 Here’s what the main keys stand are for:

 * `:layout` -
 The type of layout to be used for the widget.
-Right now the only supported option is `:grid-layout`.
+Right now the only supported option are `responsive-grid-layout` and `:grid-layout` (via [grid layout](https://github.com/STRML/react-grid-layout)).

 * `:layout-opts` -
-The height and width of the layout area in terms of generic grid units, e.g. `:cols` 6 divides the entire space into 6 columns.
+The height and width of the layout area in terms of generic grid units, for different screen sizes e.g. `:cols` 6 divides the entire space into 6 columns.

 * `:widgets` -
 A vector of individual widget configurations as explained below.
+There are no widgets available as part of the core library, but we might create another repo with most common widgets.
+Note: the library ```dashboard-widgets``` used in the example does not exist, yet!

-There are two widgets built in the dashboard, namely a simple text widget and a Github repository summary widget.
+So, you might want to define a widget or reuse widget created by someone.
 Here’s the hashmap structure for the widget configurations:

 * `:type` -
 What type of widget this is.
-The two options currently supported are :simple-text and :github-repo-stats.
+For example, ```:simple-text```.

 * `:name` -
 An alias for the widget.